This post may contain affiliate links. If you buy thru these links, we may earn a commission at no additional cost to you.

 Let’s talk about how a regular quarter might end up without ridges — there are basically 2 ways this could happen:

-- The coin was heavily worn on its edges — most likely due to extensive use in vending machines or casino slot machines.
+- The coin was heavily worn on its edges — most likely due to extensive use in vending machines, casino slot machines, or the like.
 The edges may have also been intentionally removed with a filing device after the coin left the mint.
 These are not errors and are not valuable.

 - The coin wasn’t struck in its collar die or retaining collar — which would stamp the reeds onto the edge of the quarter.
 This is called a broadstrike or broadstruck error.
 These are errors and are valuable.